ibm-cloud-docs/discovery-data/connector-notes-cp4d.md

 - The data source can crawl HCL Notes 9.0.1 databases.
 - The HCL Notes data source supports the Domino Internet Inter-ORB Protocol (DIIOP) protocol only.
-- To crawl documents, including ACLs, you must have at least `Reader` level access to the server, database, and document access on the Domino server.
+- To crawl documents, including ACLs, you must have at least `Reader` level access to server, database, and document access on the Domino server.
 - For group extractions from the internal Domino LDAP directory, you must have `Reader` access to the `names.nsf` directory database.
 - For group extractions from the external LDAP directory, you must have the credential for the external LDAP server.